learn-co-curriculum/phase-1-practice-toy-tale/README.md

 responding to events, and communicating with the server.
 Specifically, you will need to:

-1) Access the list of toys from an API (mocked using Json Server) and render each of them in a "card" on the page
+1) Access the list of toys from an API (mocked using JSON Server) and render each of them in a "card" on the page
 2) Hook up a form that enables users to add new toys.
 Create an event listener so that, when the form is submitted, the new toy is persisted to the database